Family and domestic violence leave

 Employees must let their employer know as soon as possible if they need to take family and domestic violence leave.
 Sometimes this will be after the leave has started.

 An employer can ask for evidence to show that the employee needs to do something to deal with family and domestic violence and it’s not practical to do it outside their work hours.
-Types of evidence an employee can provide includes:
+Types of evidence an employee can provide include:

 • a statutory declaration